How to Deal With Weeds and Moss in Artificial Grass

 We understand that most people get an artificial lawn expecting that no maintenance is involved, and we want to keep it that way for you!
 This is why we offer an annual turf cleaning/maintenance service which essentially keeps your turf looking brand new and sanitary.
 To learn more, click here: https://www.turfteamlandscaping.com/turf-cleaning/

+Which kind of turf is best for my kids?
 Introducing “Barefoot” Turf: Fun, Safe and Very Soft!
 If you are a parent in Vancouver who is looking to create a safe and enjoyable outdoor space for your kids, look no further than our “Barefoot” turf.
-At Turf Team, we understand the importance of a worry-free play...
+At Turf Team, we...

 Can You Lay Artificial Grass on Concrete?